Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 As you remind your clients to pay, remind them about these late payment terms as well.
 Once you hit certain milestones, you’re well within your rights to withhold services, as long as it’s in your online contract.

-At this point, you still want to keep your communications professional, and simply stick to the terms of your contract.
+At this point, you should still keep your communications professional and adhere to the terms of your contract.

 Use attorney-reviewed online contracts